Cook Eat Well

 • Pinterest

-This pumpkin spice latte includes all the flavors of fall—and coconut milk makes it extra rich, creamy.
+This pumpkin spice latte includes all the flavors of fall-and coconut milk makes it extra rich, creamy.
 No stopping at the coffee shop required!
-Bonus: it's paleo, keto, low carb, dairy-free, and vegan so everyone can enjoy it.
+Bonus: it's keto, vegan, paleo, low carb, dairy-free, and refined sugar-free so everyone can enjoy it.

 Pumpkin spice lattes are an autumn tradition.
-This pumpkin spice coconut milk latte includes all the flavors of fall—roasted pumpkin, fall flower honey, and pumpkin pie spice.
+This pumpkin spice coconut milk latte includes all the flavors of fall-roasted pumpkin, fall flower honey or low carb maple sweetener, and pumpkin pie spice.

 This post includes affiliate links.
 You can read my full disclosure statement here.

 This time of year, I like to use raw fall flower honey from the local farmers market.
 It has a wonderful flavor.
 You can also substitute maple syrup for the honey to make a vegan version.
-Or use your favorite low carb sweetener (I like this vanilla stevia) for a keto pumpkin spice latte.
+Or use your favorite low carb sweetener---like keto maple syrup or this vanilla stevia---for a keto pumpkin spice latte.

 I also like to use homemade pumpkin pie spice.
 It's super quick and easy to mix together and it's convenient to have on hand.
 I sprinkle it on just about everything this time of year.
 Of course, you can always use your favorite pumpkin spice mix or just stir in your favorite combination of fall spices.